Gospel: Mark 10:2-12

 2 Having come, the Pharisees were asking HIM, testing HIM, "Is it permitted (in the Law) for a man to dismiss a woman (in divorce)?"
 3 But, having answered them, HE said, "What command did Moses give to you?"
 4 They said, "Moses allowed (one) to write a document to send (his marriage) aside and to dismiss (his wife)."
 5 JESUS said to them, "He wrote this command for you because of your hard heart.
 6 From the beginning of creation, "God made them male and female.
 7 'Because of this, a man will leave behind his father and mother, [he will be joined to his woman], 8 and the two will become one flesh.'
 So, they are no longer two but one flesh.
 9 So, that (union) which God yoked together, let not man separate."
 10 At home again, the disciples were asking HIM about this (teaching).
 11 HE said to them, "Whoever dismisses his woman and marries another commits adultery against (the first wife); 12 and if she, having (divorced) her man might marry another, commits adultery."

 10:2 "testing him" is actually at the end of the sentence.
-Unlike English, placement of the participial phrase in not critical, since the endings in Greek would connect the phrase to the subject (the Pharisees).
+Unlike English, placement of the participial phrase was not critical, since the endings in Greek would connect the phrase to the subject (the Pharisees).
 Mark placed the phrase after the question to indicate the dubious intent of the subjects.

 10:4 "(one) to write a document to send (his marriage) aside and to dismiss (his wife)."
 Mosaic Law allowed a man to write a divorce document in the presence of witnesses.
 Then the man would present it to his wife, with the words: "Here is your bill of divorce."